danstoyanov/Inreview-Problems/README.md

 ## 📝 License
 This repository is licensed under the MIT License.
 Feel free to use the code in this repository for any purpose.

-## 🚀 Getting Started
-To run the solutions in this repository, clone the repository to your local machine and navigate to the relevant language and problem folders.
-Each solution file can be run using the appropriate language-specific tools.

-## 🤝 Contributing
-Contributions to this repository are welcome.
-If you have a solution to a problem that is not currently included, feel free to submit a pull request with your solution.
-Please ensure that your solution is well-documented and follows the existing code style.

-## 📝 License
-This repository is licensed under the MIT License.
-Feel free to use the code in this repository for any purpose.